Entry Forms and Information for June Rally 2022

 To guide the entrants, marshals are located at some corners within the Wagga Wagga urban area.
 Once in the bush, brightly painted crow signs define the route (Wagga Wagga is, after all, the “place of many crows”).
 After lunch, entrants will proceed to an afternoon tea venue, then back to Wagga Wagga for an evening to catch up with friends, and have a barbecue back at the club rooms for dinner.

-Sunday events start with a short run to a soup stop.
+Sunday events start early with a short run to a soup stop.
 June in Wagga Wagga can be bitterly cold and so hot soup and bread can be a welcome sight.
 There is always a volunteer available to prise a motor cyclist’s fingers off the handlebars.
-After soup, entrants will proceed to a town via Mangoplah Road for lunch and vehicle display at the Range Function Centre
+After soup, entrants will proceed to town via Mangoplah Road for lunch and vehicle display at the Range Function Centre